 Convince them = sales

 You can’t just rely on the fact that a well-crafted job ad or your employer brand will get that ideal candidate across the line.
 After all, it isn’t your employer brand doing the ‘courting’.
 It isn’t your employer brand painting the picture of their future career path within the organization.
 And your employer brand can’t answer all those critical questions from a candidate faced with two amazing offers.

 Recruiting is sales if you’re a contract recruiter

-As a contract recruiter you are selling yourself and your expertise to an organisation that might be weighing up between bringing you on board and bringing on a full-time recruiter.
+As a contract recruiter, you are selling yourself and your expertise to an organization that might be weighing up between bringing you on board and bringing on a full-time recruiter.

-For whatever reason, you made the decision to become a contract recruiter as opposed to sticking with the security of an in-house role.
+For whatever reason, you decided to become a contract recruiter as opposed to sticking with the security of an in-house role.
 And more often than not you will find yourself selling to the very same person whose position you could have had.

-They may now feel threatened by you and you’ll find yourself having to negotiate your rate and justifying why they should bring you in.
+They may now feel threatened by you and you’ll find yourself having to negotiate your rate and justify why they should bring you in.

 Recruiting is sales if you’re an agency recruiter

 This one’s pretty obvious, since for the most part agency recruiters are measured by KPIs involving (sadly) cold calls, and other business development activity.

 The role of a recruiter is to sell their agency’s brand to prospective clients; they would be selling their expertise and credibility to candidates and potential customers; they would be selling candidates to clients, and opportunities to candidates.